 The new mobile clinic is a program of the university's Shreiber School of Veterinary Medicine, which is scheduled to open in fall 2025.

 The Shreiber School of Veterinary Medicine at Rowan University in New Jersey aims to welcome its' first class of students in fall of 2025.
-In the meantime, faculty and staff have launched a community outreach program on a bus.
+In the meantime, faculty and staff have launched a shelter medicine and community outreach program on a bus.
 The new mobile veterinary clinic recently stopped by the Atlantic City Convention Center in New Jersey, during dvm360's Fetch Coastal conference.

 RELATED: First veterinary school in New Jersey is now accepting applications